sfomuseum/go-libraryofcongress/README.md

 ### parse-lcnaf

-`parse-lcnaf is a command-line tool to parse the Library of Congress `lcnaf.both.ndjson` (or `lcnaf.both.ndjson.zip`) file and output CSV-encoded subject heading ID and (English) label data.
+`parse-lcnaf` is a command-line tool to parse the Library of Congress `lcnaf.both.ndjson` (or `lcnaf.both.ndjson.zip`) Name Authority file and output CSV-encoded subject heading ID and (English) label data.

 For example: